Foster Care

 Clothing Stipend

-Massachusetts provides a set amount to their foster parents to help pay for clothing for a child in care.
+Massachusetts provides a set amount to foster parents to help pay for clothing for a child in foster care.
 This payment comes once every three months for every child in care in your home.

 The amounts are:

-• For children ages 0-5, $318.74
+• For children ages 0-5: $318.74

-• For children ages 6-12, $328.76
+• For children ages 6-12: $328.76

-• For children ages 13 and up, $395.51
+• For children ages 13 and up: $395.51

-Having properly fitting clothing that is seasonally appropriate is important — especially in Massachusetts, where temperatures can drop below freezing.
+Properly fitted clothing that is seasonally appropriate is important — especially in Massachusetts, where temperatures can drop below freezing.
 This additional stipend supports your ability to care for a child.

 Health Coverage